garcias/Chem122-2016/shape/shape.md

 - display each structure with Jmol
 - draw the projection of a 3D molecular structure

 ## JSME tuorial

-The **JavaScript Molecular Editor** is an interactive tool for editing skeletal formulas, and then converting this information into machine-friendly notation for database queries.
+The **JavaScript Molecular Editor** is an interactive tool for editing chemical formulas, and then converting this information into machine-friendly notation for database queries.
 It also allows you to sketch out site-specific variations on a given structure, which is useful for studying metabolites of a parent compound.

+### Skeletal notation

+JSME structures are shown in **skeletal notation**, which is helpful when a structure contains many C and H atoms.
+It represents C atoms as the endpoints of bonds, and omits the H atoms and C-H bond lines entirely (we say that the C and H atoms are **implicit**).
+When interpreting skeletal notation, we must infer how many H atoms are bonded to each C atom, and which ways the C–H bonds point, since they’re not shown explicitly.

 ### Start JSME